 Choosing the Best Brown Leather Jacket

 A leather jacket is all about the attitude, and a fashionable brown leather jacket is even more so.
 Black is simple: it tends to speak for itself.
 But with brown, you kind of have to do the talking for it.
-You have to style it to make it live up to its full potential.
+You have to style it and make it live up to its full potential.
 Read on below so you know what to be looking for when it comes to leather jacket shopping.

 The military wore them baggy and oversized, John Travolta wore his short and slim fitted and Marlon Brando wore his belted up and with a peaked cap.
 They knew what worked for them, and finding out what works for you is the most important part of buying a leather jacket.

-As in everything in life, always know all your options.
-Whether you go slim or baggy, the most important thing to remember is to ensure that the jacket ends at your waist and that the sleeves aren’t too long, whatever the fit you’re going for.
+As with everything in life, always know all your options.
+Whether you go slim or baggy, the most important thing to remember is to ensure that the jacket ends at your waist and that the sleeves aren't too long, whatever the fit you're going for.
 No one wants to look like they have spaghetti-like arms or disproportionate legs.

 You want your jacket to look effortless and leave people wondering who the handsome guy in the room was.
-And nowhere is that more important than with brown leather, which can have a tendency to look quite cheap and plastic-y if you’re not careful.
+And nowhere is that more important than with brown leather, which can have a tendency to look quite cheap and plastic-y if you're not careful.
 So think about how much you want to spend because forking out may well be the better option, no matter how much you love a bargain.

 When browsing for your investment, whilst also touching and stroking each and every jacket, make sure you also look at it up close.
 Look at all the different zips and buckles that might be part of the design.